marciocaraballo/accesibility-todo-list/README.md

-# accesibility-todo-list
+# Accessible todo list

-An example of accesibility TODO list with react
+Small example of a TODO list in React that favors accesibility